cryostatio/cryostat-legacy/README.md

 Cryostat can be configured via the following environment variables

-#### Configuration for cryostat-web
+#### Configuration for cryostat

-* `CRYOSTAT_WEB_HOST`: the hostname used by cryostat-web
+* `CRYOSTAT_WEB_HOST`: the hostname used by the cryostat web server
-* `CRYOSTAT_WEB_PORT`: the internal port used by cryostat-web
+* `CRYOSTAT_WEB_PORT`: the internal port used by the cryostat web server
-* `CRYOSTAT_EXT_WEB_PORT`: the external port used by cryostat-web
+* `CRYOSTAT_EXT_WEB_PORT`: the external port used by the cryostat web server
 * `CRYOSTAT_CORS_ORIGIN`: the origin for CORS to load a different cryostat-web instance

-#### Configuration for cryostat

 * `CRYOSTAT_MAX_WS_CONNECTIONS`: the maximum number of webscoket client connections allowed (minimum 1, maximum 64, default 2)
 * `CRYOSTAT_AUTH_MANAGER`: the authentication/authorization manager used for validating user accesses.
 See the `USER AUTHENTICATION / AUTHORIZATION` section for more details.
 Set to the fully-qualified class name of the auth manager implementation to use, ex. `io.cryostat.net.BasicAuthManager`.
 * `CRYOSTAT_PLATFORM`: the platform client used for performing platform-specific actions, such as listing available target JVMs.
 If `CRYOSTAT_AUTH_MANAGER` is not specified then a default auth manager will also be selected corresponding to the platform, whether that platform is specified by the user or automatically detected.
 Set to the fully-qualified name of the platform detection strategy implementation to use, ex. `io.cryostat.platform.internal.KubeEnvPlatformStrategy`.
-* `CRYOSTAT_CONFIG_PATH`: the local filesystem path for the configuration directory (default `/opt/cryostat.d/conf.d`)
+* `CRYOSTAT_CONFIG_PATH`: the filesystem path for the configuration directory (default `/opt/cryostat.d/conf.d`)

 #### Configuration for Automated Analysis Reports